 On I April 1953, she departed the New England coast for the Pacific and a return to combat in the Far East.
 Arriving in Japan in early May, she operated with the fast carrier force, TF 77, until June, then joined the UN Blockade and Escort Force, TF 95.
 With the signing of the truce 27 July, Preston got underway for Newport and, steaming via Suez, completed the round-the-world cruise, at Boston, in October.
 Overhaul followed and between May and September 1954 she operated with HUK units of the Atlantic Fleet.
 In 1955 another Mediterranean deployment was followed by ASW exercises and on 15 March 1956, she cleared Narragansett Bay and headed back to the west coast.

-She was struck from the Naval Vessel Register 15 November 1969.
+She was stricken from the Naval Vessel Register on 15 November 1969.

-Preston earned 6 battle stars during World War II and I during the Korean Conflict.
+Preston (DD-795) earned six battle stars during World War II and one during the Korean Conflict.